Kapil-Solanke/Homyz/README.md

-# RealEstate-Project
+#Homyz

-Project created using React JS and some more libs and Hooks like -> framer-motion, react-accessible-accordion, react-countup, react-icons, react-outside-click-handler, swiper.
+This is frontend of a real estate company which was created using React JS and some more libs and Hooks like -> framer-motion, react-accessible-accordion, react-countup, react-icons, react-outside-click-handler, swiper.